beardedempire/beardedempire.github.io/_posts/2023-06-17-beard-care-for-beginners.md

 ## Maintain Healthy Skin

-Healthy skin is the foundation for a healthy beard.
+Healthy skin is the foundation for a <a href="https://madvikingbeard.com/beardedempire" target="_blank" rel="sponsored">healthy beard</a>.
 Keep your facial skin moisturized and nourished to prevent dryness, flakiness, and irritation.
 Consider using a gentle face cleanser and moisturizer suitable for your skin type.
 Exfoliating once or twice a week can also help remove dead skin cells and promote a healthier complexion.
 Remember, healthy skin supports healthy beard growth.

 ## Watch Your Diet and Hydration